 Insomnia

 The brain’s sleep center relies on a delicate balance of chemicals to function normally.
-Codeine’s effects on neurotransmitter outputs soon disrupt normal sleep cycles leaving users unable to get to sleep, sleep restfully or sleep through the night.
+Codeine’s effects on neurotransmitters soon disrupt normal sleep cycles, leaving users unable to get to sleep, sleep restfully or sleep through the night.
+This codeine withdrawal symptom, in particular, only works to aggravate and intensify the other withdrawal symptoms.

-Don’t wait until it’s too late, get treatment today.
-Call 800-934-1582(Who Answers?) toll free.
+Don’t wait until it’s too late; get treatment today.
+Call 800-934-1582(Sponsored) toll free.

 Gastrointestinal Symptoms

 Codeine acts on certain key cell receptor sites located in the brain, central nervous system and gastrointestinal tract.
-This means a person digestive system stands to experience its own version of codeine withdrawal symptoms.
+This means a person’s digestive system stands to experience its own version of codeine withdrawal symptoms.

 With frequent drug use, codeine’s effects on digestive functions become more and more pronounced.